District attorney lays out case in decision to not charge officer in Scott shooting

 Part II: The Scott shooting

 Much of this part of the report goes over step-by-step findings of how investigators say the Scott shooting unfolded, much of which has been reported already.
-It states that officers doing surveillance in an unrelated case saw Scott rolling a marijuana blunt in his car and were going to ignore him until they then say him holding a gun, at which time they attempted to arrest him.
+It states that officers doing surveillance in an unrelated case saw Scott rolling a marijuana blunt in his car and were going to ignore him until they then saw him holding a gun, at which time they attempted to arrest him.

 click to enlarge